AVEVA/AVEVA-Samples/basic_samples/IngressClientLibraries/DotNet/readme.rst

 Other Configuration
 -------------------

-The aforementioned appsettings.json file has placeholders for the names of the publishers, topics and subscriptions too.
+The aforementioned appsettings.json file has placeholders for the names of the topic and subscription, as well as a client Id to map to the topic.
 You must fill in those values as well.

-Set up Ingress clients
+Set up IngressService
 ----------------------

-The client example works through one client interface:
+The example works through one interface:

-* IIngressService for Publisher, Token, Topic and Subscription object operations
+* IIngressService for Topic and Subscription object operations

-The following code block illustrates how to configure the client to use throughout the sample:
+The following code block illustrates how to configure the IngressService to use throughout the sample:

 .. code:: cs